dacquaviva/Tic-tac-toe/README.md

 5)If the game is finished, it will be saved in the database, otherwise it will continue from point 1.

-For the storage I used the firebase database saving each game with the following structure:
+For the storage I used the noSQL firebase database saving each game with the following structure:

 - ID(provided by the firebase db)